RamiKrispin/coronavirus/README.md

 #> # … with 155 more rows
 ```

-Plotting the total cases by type worldwide:
+Plotting daily confirmed and death cases in Brazil:

 ``` r
 library(plotly)